 This gluten free buckwheat bread contains a number of simple ingredients that we will quickly go into below

 Light buckwheat flour forms the backbone of the bread and makes up the majority of the flour.
-I don’t have access to dark buckwheat flour so I can’t give you any advice as to whether that works here too.
+I have recently tested dark buckwheat flour and found it works well too (more on that below).

 Cassava flour or tapioca flour for some added elasticity and a light crumb.
 Technically the bread does work with 100% buckwheat flour, but it can be a little more prone to breaking.